bipbipbopbop/NFTTest/ipfs/readme.md

 # How to run the deploy scripts

+_NB: This file documents how to deploy manually, using the scripts present in this folder.
+See the `scripts` folder for more automatic process..._

-All the IPFS-related command will be run from the local `go-ipfs` module, so that it will not conflict with any user environment.
+All the IPFS-related command will be run from the local `go-ipfs` module (using `npx`), so that it will not conflict with any user environment.
 However it can be rather slow, so be patient!

 Source:
 - The [IPFS CLI quick start documentation](https://docs.ipfs.io/how-to/command-line-quick-start/)